ontohub/graphql-pundit/README.md

 ###### `authorize` and `authorize!`

 To use authorization on a field, you **must** pass either the `authorize` or `authorize!` option.
-Both options will return `nil` for the field, if the access is unauthorized, but `authorize!` will also add an error message (e.g. for usage with mutations).
+Both options will cause the field to return `nil` if the access is unauthorized, but `authorize!` will also add an error message (e.g. for usage with mutations).